dinelkathilina/FavoritesMovieBackend/README.md

 # Favorites Movie Backend

 A simple backend API for managing favorite movies, built with .NET 8 Minimal API, SQLite, Entity Framework Core, and TMDB API.
+Authentication and authorization are handled using ASP.NET Core Identity and JWT.

 ## Getting Started